rmello4d/TheSustainableDeveloper/mindlanguage.md

 Also, in 2 months we will not be able to say “Do you remember Jay ? the guy killed by the lion 2 months ago ?”, “Yes!
 Jay, I miss him, he was a good man”.

 Without language, there are no past or future.
-Our brain would be guided solely by instincts and emotions.
+Without language our brain would be mostly instincts and emotions.
 If we could go back 4 billion years ago, we would be a “here and now” creature.
 Like the lion.

 Language is fundamental and probably one of the most powerful tools in human history.